Eco-friendly holiday decorations and gift ideas

-Besides a white Christmas, we can dream of a green one too with more eco-friendly decorations and less waste.
+Besides a white Christmas, we can dream of a green one too with more eco-friendly ideas.

 If you get a bunch of holiday cards in the mail, you can recycle them by making your own wreath.
 Use greeting cards, pages from a magazine of even gift wrap.
 Cut cards into leaf or tree shapes and glue a toothpick on the end of one side of the paper.
 Stick the toothpicks into a foam wreath until covered, then hang on your door.

-If you have some leftover pinecones from your thanksgiving decorating, you can use them to make some cute reindeer by attaching googly-eyes, red noses and ribbon to hang.
+If you have some leftover pinecones from your Thanksgiving decorating, you can use them to make adorable reindeer by attaching googly-eyes, red noses and ribbon to hang.

-Hanukkah decorations are typically simple with blue and white to highlight the theme of light.
-Here are ways you can bring in the brightness, but keep an eye on how we can do it sustainably as well.
+Hanukkah decorations are typically simple with blue and white, the theme of light.
+Here are ways you can bring in the brightness but keep an eye on how you can do it sustainably.

 Make a pretty table centerpiece with a glass vase filled with gold coins or dreidels.
 Top with fresh flowers.

 Start saving those wine corks now for crafts later.
-Corks can be painted Chanukah colors like gold, silver or blue, then lay them on the side and make a cut to tuck in a name card.
+Corks can be painted Hanukkah colors like white, silver or blue, then lay them on the side and make a cut to tuck in a name card.

 Kwanzaa is a holiday that celebrates African American culture with the colors of black, red and green.
-Here are some ways to highlight the “green” ecofriendly side when it comes to decorating.
+Here are some ways to highlight the “green” ecofriendly side.